RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 If you are using the hosted Silo model, you will be provided a public URL to which you can navigate using your browser.
 You will also be provided with the credentials for the Administrator user.

-If you are using the hostel Shared model, you can sign up with your details.
+If you are using the hosted Shared model, you can sign up with your details.
 Use details from :ref:`Sign-Up <Sign-Up process>` to create a new user.

 .. contents::